Heat Exposure & Adaptation Tools – Protecting vulnerable groups

 2. Standardised protocols for assessing heat stress, workload, and NCDs in communities and workplaces by researchers and OSH teams.

-3. Implement water-rest-shade tool kits for MSME and outdoor workplaces, including training and evidence-based interventions.
+3. Implement water-rest-shade tool kits for MSMEs and outdoor workplaces, including training and evidence-based interventions.

 4. Risk reduction recommendations for heat mitigation for enhanced public health.
 Provide teaching materials to workers, community, healthcare, local, and state officials.